 Do you wonder why Paideia is different?
 Our school is part of a growing movement to recover classical Christian education.

 In 1991, Douglas Wilson published “Recovering the Lost Tools of Learning.”
 This book described his efforts to create an approach to distinctly Christian education.
-In addition, it launched a growing movement.
+As a result, classical Christian schools began launching.
 “There must have been a huge pent-up demand for something different.
 For Christian schools that did scholarship really well and that did discipleship really well.
 And so you saw, between the mid-90s and the mid-2000s, schools pop up all over the country.”
 (Keith Nix, Headmaster Veritas School, Richmond, VA)

 Watch this video from the Association of Classical Christian Schools for a snapshot of that growing movement.